digbmc/dssf-syll/weeks/02-webdev.md

   - What options / tools / methods of Digital Pedagogy were familiar to you?
 What was new?
   - What aspects of Digital Pedagogy are you most excited about?
   - What aspects of Digital Pedagogy do you think are the most appliciable?
-- Think back to your practice with web accessibility basics:
-  - What aspects of web accessibility seem the most straight forward?
-What seems more difficult to implement?
-  - What surprised you?

 ### 4:30 PM Discussion